July 12, 19 and 26

 The purpose of this study is to explore the impact of the listening environment during a simple mental task.
 Participants will complete a simple mental task during four different auditory conditions: silence, white noise, and two different musical selections.
 Results will be compared between conditions, and each participant will be able to determine if the listening environment has affected his/her own task performance.

-This study is a collaboration between the Fort Worth Museum of Science and History and Deborah Edwards, Assistant Professor at Embry-Riddle Aeronautical University.
-The study is conducted in conjunction with the MBE Lab at the University of Texas at Arlington.
+This study is a collaboration between the Fort Worth Museum of Science and History and Dr. Lin Lin, University of North Texas.
+The study is conducted in conjunction with the MBE Lab at the University of Texas at Arlington and Deborah Edwards, Embry-Riddle Aeronautical University.